N-Body Oscillator Interactions of Higher-Order Coupling Functions: Higher Order Coupling with N-Body Interactions

-where for each oscillator $i$, $\theta_i$ represents the oscillator phase, $\psi_i$ represents the amplitude of a trajectory perturbed away from the underlying limit cycle, $\mathcal{Z}_i$ is the gradient of the phase often referred to as the phase response curve (PRC), and $\mathcal{I}_i$ is the gradient of the isostable coordinate often referred to as the isostable response curve (IRC).
-We suppress the time dependence of $\theta_i$ to reduce notational clutter.
+where $\theta_i$ represents the oscillator phase, $\psi_i$ represents the amplitude of a trajectory perturbed away from the underlying limit cycle, $\mathcal{Z}_i$ is the gradient of the phase often referred to as the phase response curve (PRC), and $\mathcal{I}_i$ is the gradient of the isostable coordinate often referred to as the isostable response curve (IRC).
+We suppress the time dependence of $\theta_i$ \yp{and $\psi_i$} to reduce notational clutter.